 Downhill Beach

-Located in the Bineveagh Neighborhood of Outstanding Natural Beauty, Downhill Beach is backdropped by sand dunes, cascading waterfalls and dramatic cliffs.
+Located in the Bineveagh Area of Outstanding Natural Beauty, Downhill Beach is backdropped by sand dunes, cascading waterfalls and dramatic cliffs.
 Popular activities at this Blue Flag beach include water sports like jet skiing, canoeing and kite surfing, but its 7-mile stretch of sand and calm waves make it an ideal spot for paddling, sunbathing and angling.

 Head down to the beach early to watch the sunrise over the Mussenden Temple, or visit the Ulster Wildlife Trust Nature Reserve to see birds, insects and rare plant species that live in the undisturbed dune system.
 Find a spot to the east of the beach to watch trains zooming out of the Tunnel Brae, which runs through the cliffs.
 Parking on the beach is permitted year-round.